bescott9944/My-LeftWm--SpectrWM-Dot-Build-Files/README.md

 The polybar was easy.
 I figured that one out.
 I looked at othere Themes that had the bar on the bottom and found out how they did that
 There is a setting you change and it is on the bottom...
 Like this
 ```
 To Put the polybar at the bottom of the screen.
-The default = false
+The default is bottom = false
-bottom = true
+bottom = true    <--- Set it to this for the bottom bar.
 ```

 The desktop was a 4 day message back and forth / testing and the great help I got was fantastic!